diffpy/diffpy.github.io/products/xinterpdf.rst

 * ``SciPy`` - Scientific libraries for Python
 * ``matplotlib`` - Python plotting library
 * ``Scikit-Learn`` - Python machine learning library; its PCA module is called.
-* ``DiffPy.CMI`` - Versatile Python packages for simulation of atomic pair distribution functions
+* ``diffpy.cmi`` - Versatile Python packages for simulation of atomic pair distribution functions
 * ``Tkinter`` - Python default library for creation of graphical user interface

 See the :doc:`xINTERPDF license <xinterpdflicense>` for terms and conditions of use.